gracig/balance/README.md

 This command is here just to illustrate the implementation of a balance line algorithm in go using goroutines and channels.
 This can be copied and modified for your own need.

-Of course I made this tool because I needed this functionality and it was fun writing it in go.